newtonhaven/dreamcarwebsite/README.md

 Select the induction type (naturally aspirated, turbocharged, supercharged, or electric)

-Click the "Find Your Dream Car" button to see the image of the selected car
+Click the "Find Your Dream Car" button

 ## Contributing

 Contributions to the Dream Car Website are welcome.
 Please feel free to open an issue or submit a pull request.
-License

 ## Acknowledgments